I decided to try making handmade gift wrap because I got tired of spending so much of my gift budget on the wrapping supplies.

 Cut out the pictures and make a photo collage right on the package.

-If you happen to sew, you might have great gift wrap material on hand already.
+If you happen to sew, you might have great gift wrapping material already on hand.
 You can use fabric scraps just as they are for wrapping a gift.
 Or take strips of fabric sewn together to make a pretty patchwork quilt type of design.

 Use fabric strips or fabric ribbons to tie up your package, or just stitch it closed for a really cute look.